Seeds & Such

 GOOD FOR THE PLANET

-Much Better Butter only uses certified-organic sunflower seeds and honey.
+Much Better Butter only uses certified-organic sunflower seeds and honey and is Non-GMO certified.
 That means no synthetic chemical pesticides that can pollute soil, waterways, or our bodies.

 Honey-Kissed sunflower butter is sweetened with exceptionally pure USDA Organic honey from Hawai’i Harvest Honey.
 The bees of this small, off-the-grid Hawaiian apiary forage from nothing but wild crops that aren’t treated with chemicals.
 It’s a win-win with healthier bees and better honey.